zbuske/product/README.md

 There are two ways to run the application from the commandline
  * `./gradlew bootRun`
  * `java -jar build/libs/product-0.0.1-SNAPSHOT.jar`

+(The first time you run it, it will download the embedded mongo dpendency.
+This may take some time.)

 ### Using the Service